comunet/aws-devsecops-cicd/README.md

 Update any other deployment group settings unique to your stack

-The AWS CDK code (/lambda/ts-cdk) will automatically generate the structure to deploy this new StackSet/Stack provided the field 'enabled' is not equal 'false'.
+The AWS CDK code (`/code/ts-cdk`) will automatically generate the structure to deploy this new StackSet/Stack provided the field 'enabled' is not equal 'false'.

+### 4.3 AWS Config Custom Rules with the Rule Development Kit (RDK)
+The DevSecOps framework now supports the AWS Config RDK to easily author and deploy custom AWS Config rules.

+Detailed documentation on using the RDK within this framework has been added to the file:
+`/code/python-rdk/README.md`

 ## 5. Testing Locally
 ### 5.1 AWS CDK